One Trick to Solve All N-Sum Problems

 };

-whose sum equals target
+whose sum is equal to target

-The function signature is as follows:
+Function signature is as follows:

 List<List<Integer>> twoSumTarget(int[] nums, int target);